Marketing orchestration

 Your CRM is the system of record your entire company runs on.
 Replacing it is a multi-year project with real risk, and it's the kind of change that stalls in procurement for exactly the reasons the insurer at the top of this article ran into.
 The smarter move is orchestration on top of the CRM you already trust, not a swap.

 Look at what that looks like at scale.
-Bajaj Auto runs conversational orchestration across more than twenty countries and more than twenty languages.
+A global vehicle manufacturer runs conversational orchestration across more than twenty countries and more than twenty languages.
 The result was a 45 percent lower cost per qualified lead and twice the qualified volume, without tearing out their existing systems.
 That is multi-region, multi-language orchestration meeting the enterprise bar, in production.

 Compliance is the other place this matters.
-Nova IVF operates across 88 locations under enterprise-grade compliance requirements, in a sector where data handling is not optional.
+A fertility care network operates across 88 clinics under enterprise-grade compliance requirements, in a sector where data handling is not optional.
 Their orchestration filters roughly 90 percent of inbound before it reaches a salesperson, with first response under thirty seconds, all while holding the compliance line a regulated vertical demands.
 The platform passed the review and scaled across the network.

 The pattern is the same in both.
 Keep the system of record.
 Add an orchestration layer that coordinates conversations, captures intent, and routes clean records back.
 You get the enterprise outcome without the enterprise migration.